-IncNow (Agents and Corporations, Inc.) has teamed up with Global Delaware, an initiative of the Delaware Secretary of State, and the Delaware Division of Libraries to create incnow.com/Delaware, a simple and affordable solution for Delaware-based entrepreneurs looking for help forming their business and keeping their business in good standing.
+IncNow (Agents and Corporations, Inc.) has teamed up with the Delaware Division of Libraries to create incnow.com/Delaware, a simple and affordable solution for Delaware-based entrepreneurs looking for help forming their business and keeping their business in good standing.

 This is the first time that online business registration has been made available directly by the State, and we are pleased to partner with Delaware to give local entrepreneurs a new way to form and manage their companies.

 Through incnow.com/Delaware, IncNow’s team of incorporation specialists can answer questions and provide support online, providing a quick, easy and affordable way for businesses in Delaware to form entities, obtain business licenses, and keep their companies in good standing.